illinois-cs419/illinois-cs419.github.io/_assignments/mp3.md

 + Skyboxing
 + Allow the user view to orbit around the teapot.
 + Allow the user to make the teapot rotate.<br/>
-** Note: This is different than oribiting the teapot and you should be able to both make the teapot rotate and orbit around it **
+**This is different than oribiting the teapot and you should be able to both make the teapot rotate and orbit around it**
 + A control in the HTML that allows the user to switch between
   1. simply shading the teapot
   2.making the teapot reflective
   3. making the teapot refractive.

 + Your code should use a cubemap for the required texture effects.
-  1. ** Reflection on the teapot should always be consistent with the scene rendered on the skybox **
+  1. **Reflection on the teapot should always be consistent with the scene rendered on the skybox**
   2. When using the cube map on the teapot, you do not have to also use Phong relection.